andreykaere/ixwindow/README.md

 `ixwindow` is an enhanced version of standard `xwindow` polybar module.
 The main feature is icon for active window, but it also allows you more customization of printing window info.
-This is how `ixwindow` looks in work:
+This is what `ixwindow` looks like in work:

 <p align="center">
   <img src="example.gif" alt="animated" />